ktaylor63/southeast/site/content/news/service-to-hold-public-information-meeting-on-proposed-critical-habitat-for-the-yellowcheek-darter.md

 ---
-title: 'Service to Hold Public Information Meeting on Proposed Critical Habitat for the Yellowcheek Darter'
+title: 'Service to hold public information meeting on proposed Critical Habitat for the yellowcheek darter'
 date: '2012-02-10'
 hero:
     name: yellowcheek-darter.jpg